Plumber vs Handyman: When to Hire Which for Plumbing Work

 Get matched with companies for your specific needs

-Licensing, Training & Credentials: A Major Divide
+Licensing, Training and Credentials: A Major Divide

-When it comes to plumbing, the gap between a licensed plumber and a handyman isn't just a matter of experience — it's a legal distinction.
+When it comes to plumbing, the gap between a licensed plumber and a handyman isn't just a matter of experience.
+It's a legal distinction.
 Understanding what each professional brings to the table is the first step in making the right hire.

 What It Takes to Become a Licensed Plumber